-Specifically, NCSBN’s expert team of psychometricians and researchers are following eight evidence-based steps:
+Specifically, NCSBN’s expert team of psychometricians and researchers are following 8 evidence-based steps:

-3) TEST ITEM USABILITYStudents, nurses, and educators have reviewed item prototypes to ensure they represent real-life clinical judgment scenarios.
+3) TEST ITEM USABILITYStudents, nurses, and educators have been reviewing item prototypes to ensure they represent real-life clinical judgment scenarios.

-4) COLLECT ITEM DATANCSBN added a “Special Research Section” with new item types for select students to voluntarily answer after completion of the current NCLEX.
-Their responses don’t impact scores but do provide valuable insight on question fidelity.
+4) COLLECT ITEM DATANCSBN added a “Special Research Section” with new item types for select students to voluntarily answer after completion of the current NCLEX (both RN and PN versions).
+Their responses don’t impact their scores but do provide valuable insight on question fidelity.

 5) RESEARCH MEASUREMENTPsychometricians have received thousands of results from the NCLEX “Special Research Section.”
-Ongoing analysis will help determine which item types accurately measure clinical judgment and nursing competence.
+Ongoing analysis is helping to determine which item types accurately measure clinical judgment and nursing competence.

-7) PERFORM ALPHA/BETA TESTSMultiple evaluations will be necessary to compare test questions.
-NCSBN will scrutinize every item type for those providing the highest accuracy.
+7) PERFORM ALPHA/BETA TESTSMultiple evaluations are necessary to compare test questions.
+NCSBN is scrutinizing every item type for those providing the highest accuracy.

-8) LAUNCH NEW NCLEX-RNAn operational phase of testing and building item types will likely take three to four years.
-The soonest, then, you’ll likely see a new version of NCLEX-RN is 2022-2023.
+8) LAUNCH NEW NCLEX-RNAn operational phase of testing and building item types will likely take 3-4 years.
+The new version will launch in 2023.

 So, what can you do today to prepare for this potential new future?
 Look for products that help students sharpen clinical judgment and develop this critical skill.
 ATI offers a variety of tools to support these crucial objectives:

-The NCLEX Experience will comprise an engaging tutorial and mini quiz to provide familiarity and build confidence in successfully answering the new item types on the actual NCLEX.
+The NCLEX Experience comprises an engaging tutorial and mini quiz to provide familiarity and build confidence in successfully answering the new item types on the actual NCLEX.

 ATI’s Real Life Clinical Reasoning Scenarios is specifically aimed at addressing these vital issues.